rickyah/ini-parser/README.md

 # INI File Parser

-A Mono-compatible(*) .NET library for reading/writing INI data from IO streams, file streams, and strings written in C#.
+A .NET, Mono and Unity3d compatible(*) library for reading/writing INI data from IO streams, file streams, and strings written in C#.

 Also implements merging operations, both for complete ini files, sections, or even just a subset of the keys contained by the files.